zum Hauptinhalt wechseln zum Hauptmenü wechseln zum Fußbereich wechseln Universität Bielefeld Play Search

 Funded by: German Research Council (Deutsche Forschungsgemeinschaft (DFG))

-Principal Investigators: Prof. Dr. Mathias Albert and Dr. Thomas Müller
+Principal Investigators: Prof. Dr. Mathias Albert, Dr. Thomas Müller

 Project Duration: 2021–2024